 Then there are other risks, like an employee who gets injured, a chef’s kitchen that catches fire or a criminal who steals inventory.
 For these types of risk, business owners can prepare themselves with various types of business insurance.

-According to the Insurance Information Institute, there are four types of insurance that nearly every business owner should have:
+There are several types of business insurance that nearly every business should consider, including:

 - Property insurance.

 - Workers compensation insurance.

 Here’s what you need to know about these types of business insurance and more: